 The author, with his usual wit and humor, criticizes the link between sexual success and killing.

-Sapolsky masterfully begins by skillfully painting Chagnon as a bit of a bully himself -but without ever saying so-.
+Sapolsky begins by masterfully painting Chagnon as a bit of a bully himself -but without ever saying so-.

 Chagnon, says Sapolsky, “successfully establishes the Yanomano’s street cred”.